sirolf2009/yggdrasil/README.md

 ## Freyr - God of fertility - Data Collector
 Collects data and throws it into an InfluxDB database

-## Vor - Godess of wistdom - Machine Learning
+## Vör - Godess of wistdom - Machine Learning
 Collects Freyrs data and applies machine learning on it using Deeplearning4J Preferably clusterable